 Once again there will be a prize for the person who can explain why there are two sockets on this wall and why one of them is at a height of 7ft 6in.

-My cubicle colleague and I had a discussion the other day about how long we, as in the international development community, had been here and it turns out that we are heading rapidly towards the second decade, which appears to be an awfully long time.
-I have also met two expatriates recently who have been here continuously for ten years.
+My cubicle colleague and I had a discussion the other day about how long we, the international development community, had been here, and it turns out that we are heading rapidly towards the second decade, which appears to be an awfully long time.
+I have also met two expatriates recently who have been here continuously for 10 years.
 Which group do they fall into?
-Missionaries, mercenaries or misfits?
+Missionaries, mercenaries, or misfits?

 We are not undertaking any external visits at the moment as a precautionary measure and so all is quiet as we approach the one-day weekend tomorrow, apart from the never-ending stream of shuttling helicopters landing and taking off from the various government and embassy compounds that are close by.
-As we are not undertaking any unnecessary vehicle travel today I will be missing out on my weekly comfort food shopping trip to Kabul’s “Finest” supermarket.
-No broken cookies for me to complain about, in fact no cookies at all.
+As we are not undertaking any unnecessary vehicle travel today, I will be missing out on my weekly comfort food shopping trip to Kabul’s “Finest.”
+No broken cookies for me to complain about — in fact, no cookies at all.